urswilke/pyramidi/README.md

 # Introduction

-The goal of pyramidi is to reproducibly manipulate midi data from R.
-Midi data is read into dataframes, using the python package [miditapyr](https://pypi.org/project/miditapyr/) under the hood (which itself uses [mido](https://github.com/mido/mido)).
-Then the midi information (one line per midi event) is translated into a wide format (one line per note).
+The goal of pyramidi is to reproducibly generate / manipulate midi data from R. Midi data is read into dataframes, using the python package [miditapyr](https://pypi.org/project/miditapyr/) under the hood (which itself uses the excellent [mido](https://github.com/mido/mido)).
+Then, the notes’ midi information (one line per `note_on`/`note_off` midi event) is translated into a wide format (one line per note).
 The wide format facilitates some manipulations of the notes’ data and also plotting them in piano roll plots.
 Finally, the modified dataframes can be written back to midi files (again using miditapyr).

 Thus, you can manipulate all the intermediate dataframes and write midi files from R. However, you need to make sure yourself that the midi files you write can be understood by your softsynth.
-The data is not yet validated by pyramidi, but [mido](https://github.com/mido/mido) (also used to write midi files by miditapyr) already catches some of the possible inconsistencies.
+The data is not yet validated by pyramidi, but mido (also used to write midi files) already catches some of the possible inconsistencies.

 Via the small helper package [raudiomate](https://github.com/urswilke/raudiomate) the midi data can